 “Sharing God’s love in this practical way opens doors to be able to share the good news of Jesus.”

-For Freedom ministry co-lead Karine Woldhuis was made aware of a trafficking case in the town she was serving in with her family, Loja, Ecuador.
-Despite the whole town immediately responding and searching for the young girl who’d been taken, sadly she was killed by her traffickers.
+For Freedom ministry co-lead Karine Woldhuis became aware of a trafficking case in Loja, Ecuador, where she was serving with her family.
+Despite the whole town immediately responding and searching for a young girl who’d been taken, sadly she was killed by her traffickers.

 Please pray that Sarah and Karen may know the Lord’s direction and leading as they finalise a new five-year For Freedom strategic plan.